 The ultimate reason why Siberian huskies are not destined to get on well with Pomeranians is due to their high prey drive.

 After thousands of years of surviving with the Chucki tribe in eastern Siberia, huskies have developed a keen instinctual prey drive that they carry with them today.
-And this is something that cannot be turned off.
+And this is something that cannot be turned off or trained against.

 Pomeranians are very small, fluffy, and to a husky, basically a large rabbit.
 A husky will be instinctively triggered to chase, grab and perhaps even kill a small animal like this.

-Of course, there are many huskies out there who wouldn’t actually dare do this.
+Of course, most huskies out there wouldn’t actually dare do this.
 But that’s just not a risk that can be taken.
 This is why, in general, a husky will not get on well with a Pomeranian.

 Recommended Read: Australian Shepherd Husky Mix: Complete Aussie Husky Guide!